 POMEGRANATE SOIL AND CLIMATIC CONDITIONS

-Plants can survive in both alkaline and acidic soils, but the extremely good produce is expected when grown in well-drained heavy loamy soils.
+Plants can survive in both alkaline and acidic soils, but extremely good produce is expected when grown in well-drained heavy loamy soils.
 Well-drained sandy or alluvial soils are also sometimes suitable for farming pomegranate.
-Too much soil moisture or too less of moisture can cause fruit breaking.
-The pH of the soil should be in between 6.5 to 7.5 and the active lime percentage recommended is 12-15.
+Too much soil moisture or too little moisture can cause fruit breaking.
+The pH of the soil should be between 6.5 to 7.5 and the active lime percentage recommended is 12-15.

 POMEGRANATE PROPAGATION METHODS

-Pomegranates propagate through stem cuttings, air layering or by in vitro (tissue culture).
+Pomegranates propagate through stem cuttings, air layering, or in vitro (tissue culture).
 Most of the farming is done by plants that are propagated by air layering.

 POMEGRANATE LAND PREPARATION AND PLANTING